abhinavabcd/AllSparkRT/README.md

 Each sent message should have a dest_id , dest_client_id or dest_session_id set , this is mandatory to forward message. otherwise it is considerd as a config message/ping.

-#Workflow:
+##Workflow:
 1) The client makes a call to get preconnection info first which should return the node information to connect to including a connection validation key.

-2) After the  'node1' makes a connection to server 'node2', on the node2, we will register a connection in db  (node1 , node2 ,connection_id ) each connection has a unique id( like addressing an edge ).
+2) Connect to the node address directly and include validation_key in the request as get parameters.
+After the  'node1' makes a connection to server 'node2', on the node2, we will register a connection in db  (node1 , node2 ,connection_id ) each connection has a unique id( like addressing an edge ).

 3) Each connection(between two nodes) on a server has a send queue, when you want to send , the message is put into the queue when you intent to send it.

+4) When a connection breaks, we destory the corresponding databse entry.

-4) When the node you want to forward doesn't have a direct connection, we can either
+5) When the node you want to forward doesn't have a direct connection, we can either
 	a) open a connection to it directly if it has a direct address (OR)
 	b) We open a connection to the node that this node is connected to.
 	    (or)
-	c) Is totally offline, we send push notifications incase of android/ios and store the message in pending messages.
+	c) The node is not connected.  we send push notifications incase of android/ios, (supports gcm key for android) and 			store the message in pending messages.

 5) Done.
-Happy servering.

-#Proxy connections:
+##Proxy connections:
 For users who cannot connect to custom ports which server start , we additonally provide a proxy address for a node.
 Supporting nginx sample config added to project.

-#websockets backed by gevent.
+##websockets backed by gevent.

-#performance testing/benchmarking 50,000 messages 20 seconds, contributors appreciated.
+##performance testing/benchmarking:
+- Tested at 50,000 messages , 20 seconds , 1% errors on a single micro instance.

+-Free to Contribute.

 Example: